supercomputer7/supercomputer7.github.io/about.md

 ### Contact me

-I'm taking part of the SerenityOS discord server, so you may find me there under the same name (`supercomputer7`).
+I'm participating in the SerenityOS discord server, so you may find me there under the same name (`supercomputer7`).